Plutora Blog - Agile Release Management, Deployment Management, DevOps, Test Environment Management

 Plutora Environments integrates with Jenkins to trigger builds and track component versions of test environments.

-Please join us on Wednesday, January 24th for a webinar with Gary Gruver: Continuous Delivery Pipelines: Metrics, Myths, and Milestones.
+Watch the on-demand webinar with Gary Gruver: Continuous Delivery Pipelines: Metrics, Myths, and Milestones.